• Skip to main content

 Summer's Perfect Side Dish

-• Healthy, Fresh and Beautifully Colorful! - Full of garden fresh veggies, this rainbow orzo salad is full of fresh summer flavor and packed with protein from the chickpeas.
+• Healthy, Fresh and Beautifully Colorful! - Full of garden fresh veggies, this lemon orzo pasta salad is full of fresh summer flavor and packed with protein from the chickpeas.
 The dressing is a simple vinaigrette, so no need to worry about mayo sitting out.
 It's easy to throw together in just 25 minutes.
 You'll want to make this recipe again and again!

 Summer pasta orzo salad with lemon.